n1colassilva/JavaScript-Loops/readme.md

 🎉 CONGRATULATIONS 🎉

-Now, you know everything you need to know about JavaScript loops.
+Now, you know everything you need to know about JavaScript loops!!!